Transformers

 Configuration

-A configuration refers to a model’s specific attributes.
+A refers to a model’s specific attributes.
 Each model configuration has different attributes; for instance, all NLP models have the hidden_size, num_attention_heads, num_hidden_layers and vocab_size attributes in common.
 These attributes specify the number of attention heads or hidden layers to construct a model with.

 Copied